Speculative design: In theory

 Speculative designers do not suggest what a preferable future is; they let society decide what is a preferable future for them, whereas affirmative design, government, and industries actually decide on their preferable future and create it.
 It encourages the audience to suggest their preferable future that has no direct relevance with today’s perspective of how the future should be and this raises the awareness for society on how they could influence their choices for the future; the logic of the ‘laws’ of future implies that if we strive for something, we can eventually turn it into reality, even if it seems incredible now.

 Speculative design triggers the debate about the actions we take today (in the present) that build future events.
 It encourages the users to be the change of today.
 It questions technology at early stages; it is concerned with the domestication of technology and upstream engagement.
 It poses societal and ethical implications to interrogate them.
 It questions the role of industrial and product design in delivering new science and technology.
 Speculative design as a subsidiary of critical design is built on the fundamentals Frankfurt school of criticism.
 Therefore, critical thinking is an essential aspect of speculative design.
 Critiquing norms, values and why we design is what motivates speculative designers.

-Design is thought to be a future-oriented practice by nature.
+Design is a future-oriented practice by nature.
 However, the issue lies in the fact that vast majority of designers tend to abide by technological advancements without interrogating them or questioning the implications of such technology.
 An example of this is the wide adoption of social media and how this affected society (for example, the social dilemma).

-Designers, in this case, do not attempt to change the future, but rather they tend to adapt their design towards what they can see probable future.
-In this sense, they see it as something that they can not change.
+Designers, in this case, do not attempt to change the future, but rather they tend to adapt their design towards what they can see as a probable future.
+In this sense, they see it as something that they cannot change.
 In this context, speculative design aims to influence change by raising questions and provoking debates by implementing designed objects.
 Speculative design uses objects or prototypes that do imply implicit meanings about complex social and technological issues.

-To highlight the differences between affirmative design and speculative design, Dunne and Raby introduced the A/B Manifesto to contrast their meanings and to highlight what does it mean to be critical or specualtive in design.
+To highlight the differences between affirmative design and speculative design, Dunne and Raby introduced the A/B Manifesto to contrast their meanings and to highlight what does it mean to be critical or speculative in design.

 In practice

-Speculative design can be seen as an attitude or position instead of a process or methodology.
-This position implies many tools or methods to be used from the designers’ toolkit.
-It depends on the project and on the case.
-For example, the designer might adapt the process that is suitable to the focal issue of debate.

-Johannsesn et al. identified a three steps process for the speculative design that can be concluded as follows: